Documentation

 Generic webhooks

-For Slack incoming webhooks, custom servers, Zapier, Make, or any other service, Pulse sends a JSON body:
+For custom servers, Zapier, Make, or any other service, Pulse sends a JSON body:

 {